Through a comprehensive understanding of car accident trends, Savannah can develop proactive strategies that prioritize...

 Other Primary Reasons for Pedestrian Accidents?

 So what are the other factors that lead to pedestrian accidents each year in Georgia?
-To assist with this problem, the Atlanta pedestrian accident lawyer team at Butler Wooten & Peak, LLP put together a chart of the top factors of pedestrian-related fatalities in the state of Georgia in 2016.
+To assist with this problem, a team of local Atlanta pedestrian accident lawyers put together a chart of the top factors of pedestrian-related fatalities in the state of Georgia in 2016.
 You can see this cart below.

 Georgia’s Population Continues to Grow